When I got up in the morning, the air was almost as hot and steamy as it had been the previous night when I hopped in the back of my truck and

 I found a lot of familiar names here and we had a family reunion, of sorts (though I was the only one talking).

-Above center: The oldest house in Rowley, and one of the oldest in America, is this one built by my ancestor, Joseph
+Above right: The oldest house in Rowley, and one of the oldest in America, is this one built by my ancestor, Joseph

 Chaplin, in the 1660s.
 The bushes came later.

-of delicious Ipswich fried clams for lunch -- in Ipswich, no less.
+Ipswich fried clams for lunch – in Ipswich, no less.